halkyonio/tap/TCE-README.md

 ## Introduction

-This page describes how to install Tanzu community Edition (aka: TCE) which is a small application able to create a K8S cluster top of docker using Kind.
+This page describes how to install Tanzu community Edition (aka: TCE).
+TCE is a standalone client designed around a pluggable architecture
-Next, we will install the needed packaged such as (cartographer, fluxcd, kpack, ...) able to build a github project and deploy it
+, able to manage different types of kubernetes clusters such as (Kind or TKG) like the packages and/or repository about the components to be installed.

+**REMARK**: For a complete list of the `plugins` available, use the command `tanzu plugins list`.

 References: